cmaureir/cpython_tutorial/tutorial/excercises/06_helloworld_c.md

 > Make sure the `python` executable is the one that has setuptools and build
 > installed.

-If everything succeed, you will have a `.whl` package in the `dist/` directory that you can install, for later execute like:
+If everything succeeds, you will have a `.whl` package in the `dist/` directory that you can install, to later execute like:

 ```py
 >>> from pyconpt import hello